alebupal/tvspy/README.md

 Time in seconds.
 I do not guarantee that it works with less than 30 seconds.

-Whenever it is installed again it is advisable to make a copy of the database with phpmyadmin or from the configuration section so as not to lose the data record.
+Whenever it is installed again it is advisable to make a copy of the database with phpmyadmin so as not to lose the data record.
 Then with re-import from phpmyadmin there will be no problems.

 --